ant-design-blazor/ant-design-blazor/README.md

 Regularly synchronize with Official Ant Design specifications, you can check the [sync logs](https://github.com/ant-design-blazor/ant-design-blazor/actions?query=workflow%3A%22Style+sync+Bot%22) online.

+Therefore, you can use the custom theme styles of Ant Design directly.

 ## 📦 Installation Guide

 - Install [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1) 3.1.300 or later, .NET 5 is even better.